-We are happy to inform you that here at Wensleydale Dental Practice we are now able to offer surgical /non-surgical periodontal treatments, cosmetic procedures such as crown lengthening, and the management and treatment of periodontal (gum) diseases.
-These treatments and many others are performed here at the practice by Bhavin Pitamber.
+At Wensleydale Dental Practice we are able to offer surgical /non-surgical periodontal treatments, cosmetic procedures such as crown lengthening, and the management and treatment of periodontal (gum) diseases.
+These treatments and many others are performed here at the practice by Mr Orlando Barosso in close work with our three hygienists.

 Periodontal plastic surgery is also performed where the intention is to address cosmetic concerns (receding gums and gummy smiles) and to enhance the outcome of cosmetic restorative and orthodontic treatments.